-Linda Davis and Helen Kivnick met at the annual meeting of the America Society on Aging in March of 2013.
-A working collaboration was almost immediately established based on their complementary beliefs in the importance of creative activity in supporting meaningful daily lives for elders.
-As the Assistant Vice President of an affordable Senior housing management company, Davis brought an interest in integrating arts and other creative activities into the 90 service coordinated HUD Section 202 affordable senior housing communities located in 22 states for which she was responsible.
-Kivnick is the humanities and Arts Editor for The Gerontologist, Professor of Social Work, a clinical psychologist, and a long-time scholar in positive aging and healthy life-cycle development.
-Kivnick brought an interest in integrating participatory arts activities into our broader understanding of overall elder well-being and also in translating Erik Erikson's seminal theory of life-cycle development into direct service in gerontology.
+Linda Davis and Helen Kivnick met at the annual meeting of the American Society on Aging in March of 2013.
+A working collaboration was almost immediately established based on their complementary beliefs in the importance of creative activity in supporting meaningful daily lives for Elders.
+As the Assistant Vice President of an affordable senior housing management company, Davis brought an interest in integrating arts and other creative activities into the 90 service coordinated HUD Section 202 affordable senior housing communities located in 22 states for which she was responsible.
+Kivnick is the Humanities and Arts Editor for The Gerontologist, Professor of Social Work, a clinical psychologist, and a long-time scholar in positive aging and healthy life-cycle development.
+Kivnick brought an interest in integrating participatory arts activities into our broader understanding of overall Elder well-being and also in translating Erik Erikson's seminal theory of life-cycle development into direct service in Gerontology.

 Support, design and execution of a quasi-experiment to quantify the inferred-casual impact of the Art, Wellness and Vital Involvement in Aging™ (AWVIA) model on very low-income older adults

-We are a collaborating partner in a grant awarded by the National Endowment of the Arts.
-The purpose of the grant is to support a national study examining the physical, cognitive, social and emotional effects of the Art, Wellness and Vital Involvement in Aging ™(AWVIA) program on engaged low-income, older adults living in subsidized housing.
-Songwriting Works™ was invited to provide the Art (music engagement) segment of the AWVIA model.
-The project title is "To support Impact Assessment of Professionally Conducted Music Engagement Programs and Vital Involvement Promotion with Low-income Elders in Subsidized Housing Communities."
+We were a collaborating partner in a grant awarded by the National Endowment of the Arts.
+The purpose of the grant was to support a national study examining the physical, cognitive, social and emotional effects of the Art, Wellness and Vital Involvement in Aging ™(AWVIA) program on engaged low-income, older adults living in subsidized housing.
+Songwriting Works™ was invited to provide the Art (music engagement) segment of the AWVIA™ model.
+The project title is "To Support Impact Assessment of Professionally Conducted Music Engagement Programs and Vital Involvement Promotion with Low-income Elders in Subsidized Housing Communities."

-We hope to get a sense of the impact AWVIA has on the participants of the study and potential for future participants in AWVIA.
+The research gave us a sense of the impact AWVIA™ had on the participants of the study and potential for future participants in AWVIA™.

 A new resident of an affordable senior community, Ms. B, became increasingly isolated.
 She talked with the Service Coordinator about her loneliness and difficulty meeting others in the community.
 The Service Coordinator helped her to explore her strengths and interests.
 Ms. B stated that she has a small dog and she enjoyed making costumes for each season for her dog but her sewing machine was one of the things she gave away as she was downsizing to move into the smaller living space in the apartment.
 The Service Coordinator told Ms. B that there were sewing machines in the craft room within the apartment complex and Ms. B was welcome to use them.
 She began going to the 'sewing' room several days per week.
 When she dressed her dog in one of the costumes and had him out for a walk, one of the other residents commented on the costume and remarked that she would like to make one for her dog.
 Ms. B invited her to join her in the 'sewing' room and said she would teach her how.
 As other residents saw the costumes, they joined them in their weekly sewing sessions and one woman even donated a pile of material which she was no longer using.
 Ms. B no longer feels isolated and she feels empowered to greet new people and invite them to their group whether they want to sew or just want to join them for the socialization.